nimaester/personalsite/README.md

 # My Portfolio Website

 This project was built to showcase my skills and projects that I have created in the past.<br>
-This website is built using Javascript, HTML, SASS, React that is hosted on Netlify.
+This website is built using Javascript, HTML, SASS, React. <br>
+The animations were made using Framer-Motion and the site is hosted on Netlify.

 The site is live at https://nimpersonalsite.netlify.app/#/